color-js/color.js/docs/output.md

 ```

 Note: While `color.toString()` returns a primitive string in most cases, when `fallback` is used it returns a `String` object
-so that it can have a property (primitives in Javascript cannot have properties).
+so that it can have a property (primitives in JavaScript cannot have properties).
 In that case, it will return a `String` object **even if it didn't need to actually use a fallback color**

 ## Creating a CSS gradient from a range